michaelx/code-guide/css-styleguide.md

 ## General

-- Don’t overuse Sass features.
+- Don’t overuse preprocessor features.
 Keep it as simple as it can be.

 ## Syntax